OpenDNS: DNS

-DNS service for personal home use
+For free personal home use

 On May 13, 2007, OpenDNS launched a domain-blocking service to block web sites or non-web servers by categories, allowing control over the type of sites that may be accessed.
 The categories can be overridden through individually managed blacklists and whitelists.
 In 2008, OpenDNS changed from a closed list of blocked domains to a community-driven list allowing subscribers to suggest sites for blocking; if enough subscribers (the number has not been disclosed) concur with the categorization of a site, it is added to the appropriate category for blocking.
 As of 2014 there were over 60 categories.
 The basic OpenDNS service does not require users to register, but using the customizable block feature requires registration.

 Other free, built-in features include a phishing filter.
 OpenDNS also run a service called PhishTank for users to submit and review suspected phishing sites.

 OpenDNS supports the DNSCrypt protocol, which authenticates DNS traffic between the user's computer and the name servers.
 This requires installing free software onto supported devices.

 In December 2007 OpenDNS began offering the free DNS-O-Matic service to provide a method of sending dynamic DNS (DDNS) updates to several DDNS providers using DynDNS's update API.
 In October 2009 OpenDNS launched charged-for premium services called Home VIP that offer increased reporting and block features, and other services.

-DNS service for paid business use
+For paid business use

 In 2009 OpenDNS launched OpenDNS Enterprise, a first foray into enterprise-grade network security.
 OpenDNS Enterprise included the ability to share management of the product across a team, along with an audit log, expanded malware protection, daily network statistic reports, and a custom block page URL.

 OpenDNS expanded on the Enterprise product in July 2012 with OpenDNS Insights.
 This new service featured integration with Microsoft Active Directory, which allowed admins granular control over creating policies on a per-user, per-device, and per-group basis.